ttrotto/rusterize/README.md

 # API

-This function has a simple API:
+This package has a simple API:

 ``` python
 from rusterize.core import rusterize